-The purpose of the avoided-cost methodology is to identify those expenses that would not be incurred if an area or a group of customers no longer received service.
-In the process of developing the avoided costs, those joint and common costs that are

 The avoided-cost methodology identifies those expenses that would not be incurred if an area or a group of customers no longer received service.
-Unavoidable joint and common costs are not included in the direct cost of providing universal service products. unavoidable are not included in the measurement of the direct cost of providing universal service products.
-As shown below in Figure 1, the methodology identifies both the avoidable costs and revenues.
-The foregone revenues include not only exchange revenue, but also revenue from toll and vertical services.
-In addition to considering the revenue received from universal service customers, the revenue calculation must also take into account the revenue derived from calls made to universal service customers.17 This criteria was used by AT&T during the competitive, unregulated period at the start of the twentieth century.18 Therefore, the adoption of incremental analysis to determine USO funding is consistent with the behavior of competitive and unregulated telecommunications planning criteria and "best-practice" regulatory procedures.
+Unavoidable joint and common costs are not included in the direct cost of providing universal service products.

+In addition to considering the revenue received from universal service customers, the revenue calculation must also take into account the revenue derived from calls made to universal service customers.
+This criteria was used by AT&T during the competitive, unregulated period at the start of the twentieth century.
+Therefore, the adoption of incremental analysis to determine USO funding is consistent with the behavior of competitive and unregulated telecommunications planning criteria and "best-practice" regulatory procedures.

-16 See below for further discussion of the life-cycle approach.
+&lt;sup>16 See below for further discussion of the life-cycle approach.

-17 OFTEL (United Kingdom), "A Framework for Effective Competition," Appendix C, Par.
+&lt;sup>17 OFTEL (United Kingdom), "A Framework for Effective Competition," Appendix C, Par.
 C13, December 1994.

-18 See, David Gabel, "An Assessment of Universal Service," submitted to the Joint Board October 1, 1996 as Ex Parte Comments CC Docket No. 96-45, State of Florida, Office of the Public Counsel.
+&lt;sup>18 See, David Gabel, "An Assessment of Universal Service," submitted to the Joint Board October 1, 1996 as Ex Parte Comments CC Docket No. 96-45, State of Florida, Office of the Public Counsel.

 The OFTEL methodology merits careful attention because it mirrors the approach used by firms in evaluating the profitability of a line of business.
 That is, when a firm evaluates the profitability of a product, it considers not only the direct incremental costs and revenues, but also the indirect impact of the product on other lines of business.
-This approach has been adopted in some other countries by national regulatory agencies that have addressed the issue of cost recovery for provision of universal service.19
+This approach has been adopted in some other countries by national regulatory agencies that have addressed the issue of cost recovery for provision of universal service.